 One of the first things to do when using DJ.Studio is to import music to mix with!
 Otherwise, you’re just mixing thin air…

-You can import music into DJ.Studio via three main methods.
-Each of these methods is explained in more detail below.
+You can import music into DJ.Studio via two main methods.
+Each of these methods are explained in more detail below.

 Local files from your hard drive.